 The campaign proposals are not a power grab but a power share, restoring power to you.
 It ensures that power is shared fairly and with balance to ALL in Suffolk, creating local government fit for the 21st century.
 Ensuring that decisions are made for and by local people.

 Port of Felixstowe is the only major container terminal in northern Europe NOT connected by motorway.
-Post Brexit, deep sea trade will grow, our country depends upon it.
+Post Brexit deep sea trade will grow significantly, our country depends upon it.

-The 30,000 logistics jobs directly and indirectly are totally dependent on our local and regional infrastructure, rail and highways.
+30,000 logistics jobs are directly and indirectly dependent on the local and regional infrastructure (rail and highways) in and around IPSWICH.

-Port of Felixstowe was once untouchable, but not any longer.
-The tipping point (distance, bunkers, ULVC capital lease, landside fuel) has been met.
-London Gateway is a serious threat to Suffolk’s jobs.
+Port of Felixstowe was once untouchable but not any longer.
+The tipping point (distance, bunkers, ULCV** capital lease, landside fuel) has been met.
+London Gateway is a serious threat to Suffolk jobs.

-From Felixstowe, you have to travel 120 miles before you reach motorway on route to these hubs (!), this is on a badly congested A14 with bottle necks like the Orwell Bridge, and already creaking with 3m TEUS crossing each year!
+From Felixstowe you must travel 120 miles before reaching motorway on route to these hubs!
+The journey is on a badly congested A14 with major bottle necks and weak points (like the Orwell Bridge which is already creaking with 3m TEUS crossing each year!).

 Ipswich is one of the country’s largest and fastest growing economies with £4.5bn GVA* per annum.

 Greater Ipswich area has a combined GVA of around £8bn pa.
 It is the heart of the greatest economic zone in Norfolk and Suffolk.
-We take this for granted at our peril.
+We take it for granted at our peril.

-Norwich and Norfolk secured £400m plus of spending for upgrades to the A11 and A47, and sensibly concluded that there must be a northern bypass for Norwich.
-The Norwich NDR on its own is coming in at around £185m investment.
+Norwich and Norfolk secured £400m plus of spending for upgrades to the A11 and A47, and sensibly concluded that there must be a dual carriageway northern bypass for Norwich.
+The Norwich Northern Distributor Road (dual-carriageway bypass) on its own is coming in at around £185m.